wlatanowicz/geohash/README.rst

 Geohash
 =======

+WARNING: This is a modified version of a geohash algorithm.
+It's bit resolution can be altered to change how quickly the grid coverges.
+Hashes generated with bit resolution lower than 5 are not compatible with standard geohashes.

 Geohash is a Python module that provides functions for decoding and encoding Geohashes_ to and from latitude and longitude coordinates.